-Tennis: Under the weather Djokovic staves off Cilic challenge
+Tennis-Under the weather Djokovic staves off Cilic challenge

 Ninth-placed Nishikori and 10th-placed John Isner have missed the cut but both could yet find a place if Rafa Nadal and Juan Martin del Potro, currently both struggling with injury, pull out.

-Reporting by Ian Chadband; editing by Martyn Herman and Ed Osmond
+Reporting by Ian Chadband; editing by Martyn Herman and Ed Osmond / Ian Ransom